sar-gupta/space/README.md

 ![cover](resources/space-readme.jpg)

+Chat application for developers. ( Not yet fit for production use )

 If something isn't working properly, just logout and login again.
 Since this is in active development as of now, I keep on clearing the database to incorporate changes to the schema.
 ---

+If you want to chat up, join the room `test` on the app.

-Some users' names are not shown, instead Anonymous is shown.
-This is a known bug in firebase; it doesn't have permission to read certain users' display name.
+There is a known bug in firebase; it doesn't have permission to read certain users' display name.
+I've stored their email ID instead of the name.
-UPDATE: Seems like a lot of people are getting their name as Anonymous.
-I'll change it to show mail ID in cases when firebase doesn't have permission to read the display name.

-Chat application for developers. ( Not yet fit for production use )

 ## Website
 spacedev.herokuapp.com